IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver

 This early integration of the housings of the getters in the dees is mandatory to assess their impact on the cavity frequency, and on surfaces currents.
 However, to finalize this integration, comprehensive vacuum computations will be needed.
-These computations will enable us to determine the ideal amount of getter pumps, ensuring a properly engineered vacuum system that underpins the overall success and efficiency of the Cyclotron.
+These computations will enable us to determine the ideal amount of getter pumps, ensuring a properly engineered vacuum system that underpins the overall success and efficiency of the cyclotron.

-\subsection{RF Cavities design optimization}
+\subsubsection{RF Cavities design optimization}

-\subsubsection{Performance requirement target}
+\paragraph{Performance requirement target}

-We have optimized the cavity geometry to ensure the following requirements: \begin{itemize} \item RF frequency of accelerating mode: 32.8 MHz \item Reference accelerating voltages: 65 kV at 80 mm (capture), 230 kV at 2000 mm (extraction) \end{itemize}
+We have optimized the cavity geometry to ensure the following requirements: \begin{itemize} \item RF frequency of accelerating mode: 32.8~MHz \item Reference accelerating voltages: 65~kV at 80~mm (capture), 230~kV at 2000~mm (extraction) \end{itemize}

-The initial target value for the outer radius voltage was initially set at 250 kV, but according to our expertise, such high voltage will be very difficult to stand in cyclotron accelerator gaps of this size.
-It has been decided to reduce the target to 230 kV which remains a challenging value.
+The initial target value for the outer radius voltage was initially set at 250~kV, but from extensive prior experience we expect such high voltage will be very difficult to maintain in cyclotron accelerator gaps of this size.
+It has been decided to reduce the target to 230~kV which remains a challenging, albeit manageable, value.

-\subsubsection{Parametric optimization of the design}
+\paragraph{Parametric optimization of the design}